Green recovery tectonic shift in political focus and strategy. Image: Markus Spiske on Unsplash.com

 - Leadership from government, business and finance are needed today to ensure the future is both green and just.

-In this year of climate summits – the White House event in April, the climate-focused G7 in June, the UN High-level Dialogue on Energy in September and culminating with COP26 in November – everyone is asking how to make a rapid global economic recovery beyond 2021 as green and sustainable as possible.
+In this year of climate summits – the White House event in April, the climate-focused G7 in June, the UN High-level Dialogue on Energy in September and culminating with COP26 in November – everyone is asking about how to make a rapid global economic recovery beyond 2021 as green and sustainable as possible.

 Success requires recognition of the seismic political forces at work.
 The energy transition, as this process of decarbonization is often called, isn’t really an orderly transition.
 It’s a series of industrial and agricultural revolutions.
 Engineering will be important to this - but a continually evolving and agile political strategy will be key.
 The revolutions need a push from government and business, along with consumers and investors.
 The good news is that all the players increasingly recognize the tunes being played and the dance moves that will be required.

-It’s also good news that the planet is no longer on track for egregious warming of 4-5˚C over this century, as was the case a few year ago.
+It’s also good news that the planet is no longer on track for egregious warming of 4-5˚C over this century, as was the case a few years ago.
 But the latest analysis by the UN Environment Programme and other sources suggest we are still headed for perhaps 3˚C, which will be disastrous.
 Global emissions this year are on track for their second-largest increase in history.
 On paper, many governments are now making bold commitments.
-All told, about 70% of world emissions come from countries that, today, have pledges for net-zero emissions by about mid-century.
+All told, about 70% of world emissions come from countries that, today, have pledged for net-zero emissions by about mid-century.
 The problem is that it is hard to tell which of these pledges are backed by real plans.
 The new US climate pledge looks bold, but success will depend on a strong implementation plan that faces a narrow path to legislative success.

 For all the troubling news about emissions at the global level, the picture inside key countries and markets is a lot more encouraging.
 Nearly everywhere in the world, the least costly options for new electricity are wind and solar.
 More modest revolutions are playing out, as well, in advanced geothermal and perhaps even in advanced nuclear reactors – all sources of clean power.
 No longer is the renewables revolution concentrated in just a few niches, such as Germany and California.
 Today, it is playing out in economies as diverse as China, Egypt, Brazil and Kenya.
 In places where it has advanced the furthest, grid operators are now learning how to keep the grid reliable while relying on lots of variable power supplies.
 Similar revolutions are unfolding in electric vehicles – spreading outwards from early adoption in places like Norway and China.
-Even the so-called “hard to abate” sectors might be proving a bit easier to abate thanks to innovations such as those that are reducing the cost of producing hydrogen, or demonstrating potentially transformative deployment of carbon capture systems.
+Even the so-called “hard to abate” sectors might be proving a bit easier to abate thanks to innovations such as those that are reducing the cost of producing hydrogen, or demonstrating the potentially transformative deployment of carbon capture systems.

 Making the green recovery a global phenomenon requires building on these successes.
 Viewing deep decarbonization not only as a transition but as a technological revolution requires a tectonic shift in political focus and strategy.

 But revolutions aren’t planned globally; rather, they emerge from niches.
 That’s why the renewables revolution, which is anchored in niches created decades ago by policy-makers and innovators, is such a smashing success today.
 And once those niches are created, other policies take over.
-For example, the pervasive spread of renewables today is rooted not just in better technology but also new kinds of policies – such as auctions – that are driving costs even lower.
+For example, the pervasive spread of renewables today is rooted not just in better technology but also in new kinds of policies – such as auctions – that are driving costs even lower.

 It’s crucial to look beyond electricity, where there’s a lot of progress thanks to renewables especially, towards other sectors where pioneering niches must be opened – such as with hydrogen, batteries, synthetic fuels and carbon capture and storage (CCS) that will be important for industrial systems that can’t easily be electrified.
 We are encouraged that the logic of this approach – a focus on creating evolutionary niches in key sectors – is now becoming widely adopted.

-That’s the logic behind initiatives, running in parallel with COP26, to push progress in key areas, such as light duty vehicles, that will create and sustain revolutions.
+That’s the logic behind green recovery initiatives, running in parallel with COP26, to push progress in key areas, such as light duty vehicles, that will create and sustain revolutions.
 The reality is that this kind of campaigning requires small groups, at first; pioneers willing to pay the cost to get organized and to create new technological facts on the ground.
 Nearly everywhere, these pioneers are directing funds as part of economic stimulus packages to building these industries of the future while also advancing other priorities such as reskilling and rebalancing economic growth.
 Put differently, it is a vision of the politics of revolutionary change rooted in the logic of how technological revolutions occur.

 But we must also remember that many communities could be left behind as the global economy shifts beyond carbon.
 We must do more to learn from experiences where these transitions have been handled well, and there are many such examples.
 Often the people within a community that benefit and lose from revolution are not the same because the skills in old industries don’t automatically transfer to the new.
 The UK town of Grimsby, for example, is now a leading centre for offshore wind, but that doesn’t help those affected by the decline of Grimsby’s centuries-old fishing industry.
 Among the many instruments needed for a just transition are ideas like bonds for utilities that are linked to decarbonization targets and other sustainability goals.
 Examples include bonds issued by utilities in Poland and Greece with the goal of accelerating their shift away from coal in a just manner, with a focus on mitigating the economic and social impacts on local communities and affected regions.